Richter BU Collection

 This collection consists of 86 Parisian and London optical views dating from the 1740s to the 1760s.
 These views are intaglio engravings hand-colored with gouache or watercolor.

-Half of them (views of English origin) were mounted on cardboard to allow viewing in optical devices such aszoetropes orfairground boxes.
-They were displayed in very different settings: the aristocratic salon and the public square where the peddler set up shop.
-The caption, located below the image, was cut out and pasted onto the back of the cardboard or hand-copied.
+Half of the views (those of English origin) were mounted on cardboard to allow viewing in optical devices such aszoetropes orfairground viewing boxes.
+They were displayed in very different settings: aristocratic salons and public squares where street vendors set up shop.
+The caption, located below the image, was cut out and pasted onto the back of the cardboard or copied by hand.
 A thick black border was painted around the edges to accentuate the contrast.
 Two of them are “transformation” views: the backing boards are hollowed out to allow light to pass through in certain places, enabling viewing in “fairground boxes” with backlighting.

 The other half, consisting mainly of views created in Paris, is colored but neither trimmed nor mounted.
-One can therefore spot the title upside down, a characteristic of optical views.
+The title can therefore be seen upside down, a characteristic of optical views.

-The themes of these views are very varied: urban or rural landscapes, monuments, and events (the 1720 plague in Marseille, fireworks during festivities, etc.).
+The themes of these views are very varied: urban and rural landscapes, monuments, and events (the 1720 plague in Marseille, fireworks during festivities, etc.).

-These views have also been digitized by the photography workshop and the digitization workshop, and the reproductions are available for viewing via the Foli@ digital library of the Universities of Montpellier.
+These views have also been digitized by the photography and digitization workshops, and the reproductions are available for viewing via the Foli@ digital library of the Universities of Montpellier.

 The Barthélémy Collection